 January 20, 2019: The team has successfully completed the first work package of data acquisition and literature review.
 The gathered data contains many decades of location, area, and census data from over 25 sectors (including housing, agriculture, industries, water supply, population, power, telecommunication and urban development) in Kerala State.

-The submission of the first draft of the Master Plan is planned to be submitted to the Government of Kerala in February or March (date to be announced soon).
+The submission of the first draft of the Master Plan is planned to be submitted to the Government of Kerala soon.

 In the current phase, the data is being analysed by the scientists and will become the building block of the Sustainable State Master Plan for Kerala.

 November 15, 2018: Interns from Mumbai, Delhi and Trivandrum have been hired for the project selected for their expertise in environment and statistics.
 Welcome!

 October 1, 2018: An International Consortium of scientists and researchers was formed consisting of researchers and experts in hydrology, GIS mapping, engineering and sustainability from Germany, France, Denmark and India.

 Drag the slider to see the landscape change before and after the floods.